2011 Oklahoma State vs. Iowa State football game

 The 2011 Oklahoma State vs. Iowa State football game, played November 18, 2011, was an NCAA college football game held between the Oklahoma State Cowboys and the Iowa State Cyclones at Jack Trice Stadium, the home stadium of Iowa State.
-The game had large implications as Oklahoma State controlled its own destiny for playing in the BCS National Championship Game.
-In a remarkable upset, Iowa State won in double overtime 37–31.
+The game had major implications, as Oklahoma State controlled its destiny for playing in the BCS National Championship Game.
+In a remarkable upset, Iowa State won in double overtime, 37–31.

 Pregame

-Oklahoma State came into this game ranked #2 in the BCS and all major polls.
+Oklahoma State entered the game ranked #2 in the BCS and all major polls.
 Their dynamic air raid attack spearheaded them to a 10–0 record, the best undefeated start in school history.
 They came into the game averaging 51.7 points per game.
 The Cowboys had vaulted to #2 after #1 LSU defeated previous #2 Alabama a week earlier, and it was understood that the Cowboys would play in the BCS national championship game if they won out.

 The day before the game, a tragic plane crash occurred that killed Oklahoma State women's basketball coach Kurt Budke and his assistant Miranda Serna.
 The crash was said to have a huge psychological impact on the normally potent Cowboys squad.
-Mike Gundy stated about the crash, “Honestly, the last thing that anybody wants to do, really, is play a game.”
+Mike Gundy stated about the crash, "Honestly, the last thing that anybody wants to do, really, is play a game".

-ESPN's Joe Tessitore said before the game during their broadcast, "The Oklahoma State Cowboys have arrived in Ames, Iowa with heavy hearts.
+ESPN's Joe Tessitore said before the game during their broadcast, "The Oklahoma State Cowboys have arrived in Ames, Iowa, with heavy hearts.
 These coaches and players are dealing with tragic news.
 Women's basketball head coach Kurt Budke and assistant coach Miranda Serna were killed in a plane crash last night.
 In moments, another kickoff arrives before this undefeated team while an entire university community is overcome with grief."
 Before the game, Jack Trice Stadium observed a brief moment of silence for the lives lost in the plane crash.